dasvik/project-connect/README.md

 I even pissed my co-founder because instead of focussing on our app, I started working on some fancy idea which may not matter at all.

-But I got an early crude form of the algorightm that breaks the limit/barrier of 100-150mts of communication distance that these mobiles present.
+But I got an early crude form of the algorithm that breaks the limit/barrier of 100-150mts of communication distance that these mobiles present.
 Lets call it V1.

-What is in this algo?
+What is in this algorithm?
 ====
 While I may not delve all the details for reasons cited below, let me outline what I can.
 It has 4 main parts